 - Even if you don’t have an exceptional spike just like above, there are chances that you will still see temporary peaks.
 Therefore, spike tests are always a good idea before you start funding, roll out new features or just need to be prepared.

-Bonus Tip: If you are stuck on performance and load tests, there’s a high chance we have worked in the similar situation before.
-Having 8+ years of experience in the industry working with companies of every size across the globe, we can help you with a load test.
+Bonus Tip: If you are stuck on performance and load tests, there’s a high chance we have worked in a similar situation before.